 You know, I see it's these people.

-I see Ben, we know where Ben's coming from.
+We know where Ben's coming from.

 How dare they?

-And uh it's called Jingle Smells.
+And it's called Jingle Smells.

 No, we want this.

-Actually, a good thing.
+It's actually a good thing.

-Yeah, I mean, I think probably more views came in that first little bit when like the hardcore left decided to come after this movie.
+Yeah, I mean, I think probably more views came in that first little bit when the hardcore left decided to come after this movie.

 But again, that's what we want.

-I love that, because honestly, it gets their attention.
+I love that because honestly, it gets their attention.

-It gets the attention of Hollywood, because if that you're just another, you know, Christian conservative family movie that kind of goes away.
+Because if not, you're just another, you know, Christian conservative family movie that kind of goes away.

 What I love is that this movie has the potential to get some big legs and be the number one Christmas movie.

-The trailer alone on just Rumble has 450,000 views.
+The trailer alone on Just Rumble has 450,000 views.

-It's got another 500, 600,000 on all the other social media platforms.
+It's got another 500,000, 600,000 on all the other social media platforms.

-So clearly the message is being heard.
+So clearly, the message is being heard.

-Uh Sean and Logan are the executive producers of this Ben Stars in it, is to get the movie.
+So what's interesting to me, and this is where we encourage you, Sean and Logan are the executive producers of this Ben Stars in it, is to get the movie.

 It's now available.